jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="pdf-fill" %}

-The `pdf template file` is assumed to reside in the `data/templates` directory of your package, unless a specific package name is specified.
-For example, you could refer to a file in another package by writing:
+The `pdf template file` is assumed to reside in the `data/templates` directory of your Steward's package, unless a Steward's specific package name is specified.
+For example, you could refer to a file in another Steward's package by writing:

 {% highlight yaml %}